Biogen cuts the price tag on its Alzheimer's drug in half

 The drug received FDA approval in June, and the agency later said it was appropriate for patients with mild symptoms or early-stage Alzheimer’s.

-But Aduhelm's debut has been slowed by concerns over the price and research behind the drug.
+But Aduhelm's debut has been slowed by concerns over the price.
 Some insurers have balked at paying for the drug, while medical centers across the country have been either slow to decide on using the drug or said they weren't planning to prescribe it for now.

 Doctors have said concerns over the price were compounded by costs patients also would face for regular testing and scans needed to monitor their progress on Aduhelm.

-Biogen said in June that it would not raise its price on the drug for four years, and the company often touted its financial assistance programs for patients.

-RBC Capital Markets analyst Brian Abrahams said he was not surprised by Biogen’s price cut.
-He said in a research note that the move was probably necessary and should “give Aduhelm its best opportunity for success.”

-The initial price was a key factor behind planned premium hikes for Medicare, the federal government’s coverage program for people ages 65 and older and for the disabled.
+The initial price also has been cited as a key factor behind planned premium hikes for Medicare, the federal government’s coverage program for people ages 65 and older and for the disabled.

 Last month, Medicare announced one of the largest increases ever in its “Part B” monthly premium for outpatient care.
 It said it would raise the premium nearly $22, from $148.50 currently to $170.10 starting in January.